KcTec90/tiny11builder/README.md

 This repository contains a PowerShell rewrite of the original, batch written, ntdevlabs/tiny11builder repository.
 This also contains a fix for using your own iso!

 This script will:
-* download the latest Windows 11 iso from Microsoft.
+* use your own Windows 11 iso from Microsoft.
 * build a trimmed-down Windows 11 installer iso.

 Two executables are included: